MultiQC/MultiQC/docs/reports.md

 ![configure columns](images/genstats_config_cols.png)

-You can manually reorder the rows in the table by clicking and dragging the handle at the left side of a row:
+You can manually reorder the rows in the table by clicking and dragging the handle at the left side of a row.

 ## Plots
 MultiQC modules can take plot more extensive data in the sections below